Grow Sweet Annie for Fresh or Dried Bouquets and Wreaths

 On this page

-What Sweet Annie Flowers are Like
+What Sweet Annie plants and flowers are like

-They’re small, petal-less, ball shaped flowers.
-Fairly insignificant.They need to be harvested just before they start to drop their pollen so they don’t get too messy.
+Sweet Annie is an annual, fast growing plant with fern-like fragrant foliage.
+The flowers are small, petalless, ball shaped flowers.
+They need to be harvested just before they start to drop their pollen so they don’t get too messy om your table.
 Or you can wait till the pollen is dropped to harvest.
 See more on harvesting below.

-How to Grow Sweet Annie Plants
+How to grow Sweet Annie

-Full sun is best.
+Days to maturity from seed is about 100 days, so you need to start them early, but after danger of frost.
 They’re easy to start by seed in seed trays or direct sow.
 They need light to germinate so don’t cover, or just barely cover with soil when you plant.
 To direct sow into a garden bed you can sprinkle the seeds and lightly rake over them.
 Thin them to about 12 in. apart when they’re several inches tall.

-Days to maturity from seed is about 100 days.
 The plant is at harvest stage when the little flowers are developed.
 This is late summer.

 Sweet Annie tolerates drought but grows bigger if it gets regular water.
 It tolerates a wide range of soils, so it can go into one of your less fertile garden beds.